Scotland’s biennial festival of contemporary visual art

 Glasgow International festival of contemporary visual art will take place from 11 – 27 June 2021.
 Originally scheduled to open in April 2020, the festival comprises over 70 exhibitions and events, performances and talks over 30 spaces across the city and online, showcasing work by over 100 artists.

-Visitors will encounter a Commissioned Programme of exhibitions, curated on the theme of Attention and taking place in many of the city’s most well-known venues.
-Alongside this runs the Across the City Programme, selected from proposals by artists, curators and producers who live and work in Glasgow.
+Visitors will encounter a Commissioned Programme of exhibitions, curated on the theme of 'Attention' and taking place in many of the city’s most well-known venues.
+Alongside this runs the Across the City Programme, selected from proposals by artists, arts organisations, curators and producers who live and work in Glasgow.

 GI2021 will also present a Digital Programme, giving artists an alternative space in which to present work.

 Click here for a full list of festival credits, thanks and acknowledgements.